BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 **WARGEAR**

-- Dwarf armour
+- Dwarf [Armour]
-- shield
+- [Shield]
-- hand weapon
+- [Hand Weapon]

 **SPECIAL RULES**

 - **In Defence of the King** `ACTIVE`

-During the Declare Heroic Actions step of the Fight Phase, if a friendly Dwarf General is Engaged in Combat and is within 6" of this model, then this model may declare a free Heroic Combat.
-If this Heroic Combat is successful, then this model must use the following Move to join the friendly Dwarf General model's Combat.
+During the Declare Heroic Actions step of the Fight Phase, if a friendly Dwarf General is Engaged in Combat and is within 6" of this model, then this model may declare a free [Heroic Combat].
+If this [Heroic Combat] is successful, then this model must use the following Move to join the friendly Dwarf General model's Combat.
 If this is not possible, then this model must Move as close as possible to the Dwarf General.
 This model cannot use this special rule if it is in the same Combat as a friendly Dwarf General.

 </div>

 ---
 <div class="unitCard" markdown>

 ### ERESTOR [85 POINTS]